the-last-byte/ESET-NPM-Breakage-Fix/README.md

 ## Step 3.
 Convert the certificate

 1. In `cmd` (or equivalent), navigate to the folder created in Step 1.
-2. Run `openssl pkcs7 -print_certs -in exported.p7b -out converted.cer`.
-Here it is assumed the
-certificate exported in Step 2 is named `exported.p7b`.
+2. Run `openssl pkcs7 -print_certs -inform DER -in exported.p7b -outform PEM -out converted.cer` (thanks @nagyszabi, @ferdiusa, and @rstefko).
+Here it is assumed the certificate exported in Step 2 is named `exported.p7b`.
 Update the script to match your actual filenames.
+   `openssl pkcs7 -print_certs -inform DER -in exported.p7b -outform PEM -out converted.cer`
 ### Conversion Issues
-Your milage may vary with the above.
+Your milage may vary with the above but the general concensus seems that the current state here seems to work.

-From this [comment](https://github.com/the-last-byte/ESET-NPM-Breakage-Fix/issues/1#issue-2255084754) by @nagyszabi:

-The following error or similar has been reported using the above:
-`unable to load PKCS7 object 34359836736:error:0909006C:PEM routines:get_name:no start line:crypto/pem/pem_lib.c:745:Expecting: PKCS7`

-There have been [reports](https://github.com/the-last-byte/ESET-NPM-Breakage-Fix/issues/1#issuecomment-2068075201) that the following have been succesful: `openssl pkcs7 -inform DER -in exported.p7b -outform PEM -out converted.cer`
+Check this issue for the latest: https://github.com/the-last-byte/ESET-NPM-Breakage-Fix/issues/1

 ## Step 4.
 Store converted certificate in environmental variable